dmosorast/burler/PLANNING.md

 ####     - like `from burler import stream` then that is a reference to an object that gets modified by the decorators for use in the enclosing function context
 #### How to do stream dependencies?
 #### Config options that support WSDLs?
+#### Convenience abstractions for GraphQL APIs?
+What does this look like?
 #### Credentials refresh options on the client?
 Like periodic(refresh_func, min=25), or one_time(refresh_func)
 ```